-By default, the POTS Phone(s) are pre-configured to use the Iridium voice lines without any additional configuration.
+By default, the POTS Phone(s) are pre-configured to use the first two Iridium voice lines without any additional configuration.

-The BDU can accept up to 2 POTS Phones connected with a RJ-14 Splitter (not provided).
+The BDU can accept up to two (2) POTS Phones connected with a RJ-14 Splitter (not provided).
 Using a RJ-14 Splitter, the two POTS phones can each have a separate phone line (not two phones using the same phone line).
+Note that single, molded plastic piece RJ-14 Splitters (triplex jacks) will not fit into the POTS phone connector.
+It is recommended that a POTS Splitter be used that includes a short phone cord that fits into the BDU POTS connector.